-For tricks, judges using shorthand other than the official codes shall have a sample of their shorthand posted showing their mark for each of the official codes per the table in the rulebook. judges are required to list the official code and/or variations for each trick.
+For tricks, judges are required to list the official code and/or variations for each trick.
 The scorer may reasonably interpret the judges form to allow for any mistakes in writing down trick codes.
 Recommended immediately, and mandatory from 1st January 2014.